sdangelis/gitclass/README.markdown

 The quotes are important.
 Simply follow the onscreen instructions and then re-try the commit.

-#### commit messages
+### commit messages

 Before we actually commit, we should take a short time to talk about commit messages.
 Take a look at this: [https://xkcd.com/1296/](https://xkcd.com/1296/).
 This sums up what developers often do when the commit to repositories.
 Please don't do this sort of thing.
-Commit message are quite useful and although you don't want to be too long winded, do please try and write useful comments.
-In our example, it might be somewhat difficult as we aren't writing code, but in general, make your comments meaningful.
+Commit message are quite useful and although you don't want to be too long winded, do please try and write useful comments. make your comments meaningful!

+### commit messages and Vim

+So far we have provided git commit messages from the command line.
+This is fine for short comments.  we can ask git to open a text editor by simply omitting the `-m "<message>"`  part

-#### Perform a commit
+    git commit

+On many systems this will open vi/vim.
+Vim is an amazing text editor but has a steep learning curve.

+to save you some time:
+vim uses `h`, `j`, `k`, `l` to move left, down, up and right.
+You can often get away with using the arrow keys instead.
+You press `i` to insert text, and `esc` to quit the inserting mode.
+To quit vim type `:q` if you made no changes, `:x` if you made some changes you'd like to save and `:q!` if you made changes but you'd like to quit **without** saving.

+#### verbose git commits

+Sometimes we might forget what changes we have committed, we can ask git to add a list of all modifications with the `-v` flag.

+    git commit -v

+**NOTE**: the modifications will appear at the bottom of the code editor window but **will not actually be part of the commit message**.
+Git tracks changes anyway and there is not need to specify them all in the commit message

+## Performing the  commit

 We are ready to perform our commit.
 Run the command: